BeChris/ampkg/README.md

 # ampkg
 A package manager tool for operating systems based or derived from AmigaOS (AmigaOS classic, AmigaOS4, AROS, MorphOS)

-Being inspired by Haiku portage, Archlinux Pacman and so on,
+Being inspired by Haiku portage, Gentoo Linux Portage, Archlinux Pacman and so on,

 ampkg can be used with a Graphic User Interface or via the terminal (using commandline arguments).\
 People using the tool can be split in three different categories: